tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ### That does it for the basics of viruses!
 If you made it this far, you deserve to eat out at your favorite place right now!
 Too bad that's not possible!
 What should we do then ?
 Well, we move onto the interesting questions!

-## Confronting The Beast Finally: The Coronavirus
+## Meeting Each Other Finally: The Coronavirus